Clients Want YOU to Initiate Conversations

 Content creators and marketers need to look at their analytics regularly, and my data tells me my posts on “What In-House Counsel Want” are uniformly well read and shared.
 So, here’s my take on the Silicon Valley GC panel I attended last month regarding their likes and dislikes.
+The main themes:

 Engage with me on my terms, in my intellectual space, with my needs in mind.